JFK airport scrambles to clean up after latest debacle

 Pipe was not weather-protected

-Moments after the pipe burst, sheets of water cascaded from the ceiling onto passenger waiting areas.
+The pipe that burst was an important one -- it fed the Terminal 4 sprinkler system.
+Moments after the rupture, sheets of water cascaded from the ceiling onto passenger waiting areas.

-The Port Authority, which oversees airports in New York and New Jersey, said Terminal 4 is privately operated.
+The Port Authority said Terminal 4 is privately operated.
 The authority said it will "hold those responsible accountable for any shortcomings we find."

 "While the water pipe break that occurred appears to be weather-related, we have launched an investigation into the incident to determine exactly what occurred and why an internal pipe was not weather-protected."

 The Port Authority said delays could last for days.
-As of Monday morning, about 37 flights to and from JFK were canceled for the day, according to FlightAware.com, a flight tracking website.
+As of Monday evening, more than 120 flights to and from JFK were canceled for the day, according to FlightAware.com, a flight tracking website.

 'A serious breakdown'